FAQs

 Why did you start Magenta House?

-When we met in 2017, we bonded pronto through our overlapping passions in art, architecture, and placemaking.
-When we moved into this Redfern house in 2022, we began to think about the ways that ideas interweave during intimate gatherings and the role that a home can play in synergising these encounters.
-So in early 2023, we began to trial talks, supperclubs and coworking days, and reading sessions with close friends and neighbours.
+We (Mason & Mariam) met in a Redfern sharehouse in late 2017, where we bonded pronto through our overlapping passions in art, architecture, and placemaking.
+When we moved into the house that would be called Magenta House (in 2022), we began to think about the ways that ideas interweave during intimate gatherings and the role that a home can play in synergising these encounters.
+So in early 2023, Mariam trialled talks, supperclubs, coworking days, and reading sessions with close friends.
 These test labs helped inform the development of Magenta House.
 Ultimately, this project explores creative communions and circular learning through the lens of hosts and guests.

 Do you run a Shop?
 What do you sell?